Kulnita/Carrera/readme.md

+## 🟡 Carrera
+* Carrera Project Goal is Perform Data Analyst on Sales Superstore Using Python
+* Carrera Project also Generate Dashboard on Data Studio
+* Lastly, Our Project is Forecast Daily Total Sales

 ## 🔍 Question
 * How to Forecast Daily Sales on Sales Superstore Dataset ?
 * How is Our Sales Overall ?